 Sixteen years and $60 million after it started, the Penobscot River Restoration Project was a success.
 An unlikely alliance of partners overcame tremendous challenges to remove two dams and construct a river-like bypass around a third on Maine’s Penobscot River.
 The project enabled sea-run fish to reach 2,000 miles of historical spawning habitat for the first time in 200 years, while maintaining hydropower production and increasing recreational opportunities.
 This was an amazing story of conservation, collaboration, and perseverance that needed to be told.

 Penobscot River Restoration Trust

-PRRT is a nonprofit organization consisting of the Penobscot Nation, American Rivers, Atlantic Salmon Federation, Maine Audubon, Natural Resources Council of Maine, The Nature Conservancy, and Trout Unlimited.
+PRRT is a nonprofit organization comprising the Penobscot Nation, American Rivers, Atlantic Salmon Federation, Maine Audubon, Natural Resources Council of Maine, The Nature Conservancy, and Trout Unlimited.

 We were thrilled that Islandport Press, a trade book publishing company, published the final manuscript as the 144-page book From the Mountains to the Sea: The Historic Restoration of the Penobscot River.
 The book tells the inside story of the challenges, compromises, and key turning points in this monumental effort to balance political, social, environmental, and economic values.
 It is a story of people with diverse interests working together for the common good—overcoming setbacks that could have proved insurmountable—to revitalize the ecosystem.
-The book received favorable reviews from The Wall Street Journal and other publications.
+The book was selected as co-winner of the John N. Cole Award and received favorable reviews in The Wall Street Journal and other publications.
 It is available for purchase from Amazon or Islandport Press.